emmanuelndira/object_detection_video/README.md

 ---

 ### 2) `--conf 0.35` (balanced, more stable)
 At **0.35**, there are fewer boxes, and the detections are generally more stable and confident.
-This setting felt like the best trade-off for the footage.
+This setting felt like the best trade off for the footage.

 ![conf_0.35](screenshots/conf_0.35.png)